MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-ios.md

 ### Step 3: Save the Apple ID

 1. In your web browser, go back to the **Add enrollment program token** page in Intune.
 You should have kept this page open, as noted in [Step 1: Download the Intune public key certificate](#step-1-download-the-intune-public-key-certificate) (in this article).
 2. In **Apple ID**, enter your ID.
 This step saves the ID.
-It can be used in the future.
+The ID can be used in the future.

     :::image type="content" source="./media/device-enrollment-program-enroll-ios/image03.png" alt-text="Sreenshot that shows the Apple ID box on the Basics tab.":::